-Tailor Matched founder Asa Baav discovers whether three is a crowd, or the secret to true happiness in this month’s blog
+Tailor Matched founder, Asa Baav, discovers whether three really is a crowd, or is an open relationship the best-kept secret to true happiness?

-As a dating and relationship coach, this subject has been coming up more and more in conversations with clients and friends.
-In a city like London, with its diverse population of free-thinkers and boundary-pushers, perhaps this is no wonder.
-So, could stepping beyond the confines of a monogamous relationship be for you?
-Let’s find out.
+As a dating and relationship coach, this subject has been cropping up more and more in conversations with clients and friends.
+In a busy city like London, with its diverse population of free-thinkers and boundary-pushers, perhaps this was always on people’s minds.

-- Open relationships are committed but one or both partners has a desire for sexual relationships outside of each other.
+An open relationship is when you are in a committed partnership, usually a pair, but both partners desire sexual relationships outside of each other.

-- Polyamory is committed but not exclusive in terms of love and/or sex and/or commitment and can have intimate, loving relationships with multiple people.
+Polyamory is committed but not exclusive in terms of love and/or sex and/or commitment.
+You can have intimate, loving relationships with multiple people.

-- And to make things even more complicated, there’s “monogamish”, a term popularised by Dan Savage to mean when a couple is mostly monogamous but allows the occasional sexual relationship with others according to predetermined rules.
+Dan Savage coined the term “monogamish.”
+This means when a couple is primarily monogamous but allows the occasional sexual relationship with others according to predetermined rules.